From sea scatterings to tattoos and jewellery keepsakes – when considering a memorial with Ashes the possibilities are near endless in Victoria.

 - Did other family members want to keep some of the remains.
 There is no obligation for remains to be kept together.
 They can be divided for different people and purposes.

 Remember just a few small rules and then your options are boundless.
 You will know what is the right way to scatter or memorialise your loved one’s remains in a way that reflects their personality.

 We’ve created this Spotify playlist to give you a few ideas for some suitable songs you might like to include in your loved one’s memorial service.

 Bare is a non-traditional funeral director.
 Our mission is to ensure every Australian has the option of an affordable, seamless and stress-free funeral service that can be arranged online or over the phone in minutes, at a fraction of the price of traditional funeral homes.
 We’ve cut out the need to go to a funeral home and made a complicated process simple by offering an affordable, transparent and easy alternative.

-Let us help you say the perfect goodbye by providing a quality cremation with a high level of dedication and compassion.
-To arrange a cremation, call 1800 202 901 for a prepaid arrangement, or 1800 071 176 for immediate need, or visit the Bare website here.
+Let us help you say the perfect goodbye by providing a quality funeral service with a high level of dedication and compassion.
+To arrange a cremation, funeral, or memorial service, call our team on 1800 071 176, or visit the Bare website here.